CreativeSDK/phonegap-template-csdk-image-editor/README.md

 	_(Android developers: this step is handled for you automatically by the plugin.)_

-	You can get the Creative SDK for iOS from the [Downloads page](https://creativesdk.adobe.com/downloads.html).
+	To get the iOS SDK, go to the [Downloads page](https://creativesdk.adobe.com/downloads.html), click the download link for `STATIC FRAMEWORKS (DEPRECATED)`.

 	Add the extracted `AdobeCreativeSDKFrameworks` folder to these directories: